roomate/Black-Holes-and-Cosmology/README.md

 the trajectory of the rays of light when irresistibly falling into it.
 This project is based on the very first paper dealing with the subject [On Continued Gravitational Contraction](http://www.weylmann.com/oppenheimer2.pdf), written by Oppenheimer itself!

+It was done in collaboration with Thomas Levasseur.